Texas State Learning Assistant Program

 The Physics Department at Texas State University has had a Learning Assistant (LA) program since 2012.
-LAs are supported with funding from the National Science Foundation, PhysTEC, and the Halliburton Foundation, as well as from the physics department, the College of Science and Engineering, and the Office of the Provost.
+LAs are supported with funding from the National Science Foundation, PhysTEC, as well as from the physics department, the College of Science and Engineering, and the Office of the Provost.
+The LA program has also received funding from the Halliburton Foundation in prior years.

 A Learning Assistant program supports Learning Assistants, faculty, and students by transforming courses so that they are more closely aligned with research-based instructional strategies.